oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    {{%expand "Click here for details." %}}

-   Both WDT and WIT are required to create your own Model in Image Docker images.
+   Both WDT and WIT are required to create your Model in Image Docker images.
 Download the latest version of each tool's installer ZIP file to the `/tmp/mii-sample/model-images` directory.
 Make sure that the files are named `weblogic-deploy-tooling.zip` and `weblogic-image-tool.zip`.

    For example, visit the GitHub [WebLogic Deploy Tooling Releses](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.8.0` and `1.8.4` respectively, call: